Internal linking often doesn’t get the attention it deserves in the SEO or content marketing world. That’s because it is easy to overlook.

 There is no easy way to improve its relevance to your bottom line, and usually, most visitors will never visit another piece of content on your site from a specific post or page.

 But does that mean you shouldn’t worry about it?
-Absolutely not.
+Not.

-Building an effective internal linking strategy is important for your site for a few main reasons:
+Building an effective internal linking strategy is essential for your site for a few main reasons:

 - It helps Google index your pages for more keywords

 - It helps crawl bots understand the structure of your website better

 - It can help to build the comprehensiveness of your site over time